darwinia-network/docs/docs/index.md

-Darwinia was primarily focused on blockchain and cross-chain infrastructure development.
-Over time, it has transformed into a community-driven decentralized entity, supported by an active community dedicated to advancing decentralized technologies.
-At present, Darwinia operates as a community-managed technology and service provider, concentrating on powering the cross-chain functionalities of decentralized apps.

-## Powering Your DApp’s Cross-Chain Capabilities
+# Powering Your DApp’s Cross-Chain Capabilities

-At present, Darwinia actively concentrates on a pair of innovative cross-chain service solutions, both aligned with its overarching goal of powering the cross-chain capabilities of decentralized applications.
-As the landscape evolves, Darwinia remains poised to introduce additional solutions that further this core objective.
+Darwinia is currently at the forefront of developing innovative cross-chain service solutions, with a strategic focus on **enhancing the cross-chain capabilities of decentralized applications**.
+As the industry landscape continues to evolve, Darwinia is committed to staying ahead of the curve by introducing new solutions that align with our core mission.
+Our approach is not only about meeting current needs but also about anticipating future requirements, ensuring that we remain a leader in the field.

-nav:
-    - Section:
-        - Overview: section/overview.md
-        - Msgport: section/msgport.md
-        - Tutorials: section/tutorials.md
-        - Workflow: section/workflow.md
-        - Community: section/community.md
-        - Legal: section/legal.md